TysonAndre/tolerant-php-parser-to-php-ast/README.md

 [![Build Status](https://travis-ci.org/TysonAndre/tolerant-php-parser-to-php-ast.svg?branch=master)](https://travis-ci.org/TysonAndre/tolerant-php-parser-to-php-ast)

-convert from Microsoft\PHPParser\Node to ast\Node: https://github.com/Microsoft/tolerant-php-parser/issues/113
+This project uses Microsoft/tolerant-php-parser to generate a tree with error tolerance, then converts from that tree to ast\Node: https://github.com/Microsoft/tolerant-php-parser/issues/113

-Most tests are failing
+This is 90% done.
+Current test cases pass, but some cases aren't yet tested.

 - Still being ported from https://github.com/TysonAndre/php-parser-to-php-ast
 - The test suite is not yet comprehensive, may need to handle tokens